§ 42–2703.07a. Reverse Mortgage Foreclosure Prevention Program.

 (1) "At risk of foreclosure" means:

-(A) A reverse mortgage lender has provided a homeowner with legal notice that the homeowner is in default on the terms of a reverse mortgage on the home in which the homeowner lives for failure to pay property taxes or insurance premiums; or
+(A) A reverse mortgage lender has provided a homeowner with legal notice that the homeowner is in default on the terms of a reverse mortgage on the home in which the homeowner lives for failure to pay property taxes, insurance premiums, condominium fees, or homeowners association fees; or

-(B) A homeowner and reverse mortgage lender have entered into an agreement to pay past due balances of property taxes and insurance premiums on a home in which the homeowner lives, but the homeowner has demonstrated difficulty maintaining the agreement.
+(B) A homeowner and reverse mortgage lender have entered into an agreement to pay past due balances of property taxes, insurance premiums, condominium fees, homeowners association fees on a home in which the homeowner lives, but the homeowner has demonstrated difficulty maintaining the agreement.

 (2) "Borrower income" means the combined annual income of all mortgagees on a reverse mortgage.